My Genealogy and History Page of

 (Chicago of the north) and make stops at places like Bienfait securing deals.

-Ironic the big ganster hangout in Moose Jaw was within an hour
+Ironic the big gangster hangout in Moose Jaw was within an hour

 from the RCMP training headquarters in Regina.